Burning Bear Trail #601 (West Entry)

-Burning Bear Trail TR #601 is a nice, pleasant trail with views, forest, wildflowers and a trickling creek.
-Whether you hike 11 miles from end-to-end and back again or just a section in-and-back, you will enjoy the hike.
+Burning Bear Trail West Entry TR #601 (Hall Valley trailhead) is a nice, pleasant trail with views, forest, wildflowers and a trickling creek.
+Whether you hike 13 miles from end-to-end and back again or just a section in-and-back, you will enjoy the hike.

 This is a low use trail with few hikers because of its obscure, almost hidden trailhead.
 It is a diverse trail that will take you through open meadow, aspen stands, through lodge pole pine forest, and alongside Lamping Creek for most of your hike.